88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_173"></a>[254:XLIX](#fr_173)

 1. Paragraph 1. **Lí ☲** the lower trigram, represents fire, and **Duì ☱**, the upper, represents water.
 Water will extinguish fire, and fire again will dry up water.
 Each, to all appearance, produces a change in the other.
-Again, according to king Wăn's scheme of the trigrams, as shown on [Bā Guà Figure](bagua.png) and [Figure](), **Lí ☲** is the second, and **Duì ☱** the youngest daughter.
+Again, according to king Wăn's scheme of the trigrams, as shown on [Figure I](bagua.png) and [Figure II](King_Wen_Table.png), **Lí ☲** is the second, and **Duì ☱** the youngest daughter.
 Their wills are likely to differ in love and other things; but this symbolism does not so readily suggest the idea of change.

 2. The first sentence suggests how the dislike to change on the part of people generally is overcome.